ela-compil/BACnet/Docs/README.txt

 	- Click on the device node in the "Devices" tree.
 If the source_address is configured to "-1" the program will ask if you will define a new one.
 	  You must do so, in order to continue communication.

+2.3 OPTIONS
+	A few selected options.

+2.3.1 Udp_ExclusiveUseOfSocket
+	Set this to 'true' to force single socket usage on port 0xBAC0.
+A value of 'false' will create an extra unicast socket and allow multiple clients on same ip/machine.

+2.3.2 Subscriptions_Lifetime
+	Subscriptions will be created with this lifetime.
+Eg. after 120 seconds the subscription will be removed by device.
+Set to 0 to disable.

+2.3.3 Subscriptions_IssueConfirmedNotifies
+	By default notifications will be sent 'unconfirmed'.
+If you think your notifications are important set this to 'true' instead.

+2.3.4 MSTP_DisplayFreeAddresses
+	By default a MSTP connection will display all 'free' addresses in the 'Device' tree.
+This can help select a source_address for the program.
+	If you don't want to see the 'free' entries, set this option to 'false'

+2.3.5 MSTP_LogStateMachine
+	The MSTP code is able to display all state changes in log.
+This is very verbose.
+It may help you understand the MSTP better though.

+2.3.6 Segments_Max
+	This value sets 'allowed max_segments' to send to the client.
+The client might not support segmentation though.
+If it gives you trouble, set this to 0 to disable.

+2.3.7 DefaultDownloadSpeed
+	This value sets the method for 'file download'.
+(This is part of the original tests.)
+	The default value of '0' will result in a standard 'send request, wait for response' sequence.
+This is rather efficient on udp.
+	Value '1' will result in a 'stacked asynchronous' sequence.
+This is suited for MSTP when combined with increasing the max_info_frames.
+	Value '2' will result in a 'segmented' sequence.
+This is the most efficient for both Udp and MSTP.
+This is the result I sought!

 3. TECHNICAL